Chester, Pennsylvania: Political corruption

 Chester has been hurt for decades by corrupt politicians and organized crime.
 Chester's Republican Party political machine was one of the nation's oldest and most corrupt.
 John J. McClure took over from his father, William McClure, in 1907 and was the political boss for the machine until his death in 1965.
-In 1933, McClure was found guilty in federal court and sentenced to 18 months in prison for vice and rum-running but his conviction was overturned on appeal.
+In 1933, McClure was found guilty in federal court and sentenced to 18 months in prison for vice and rum-running, but his conviction was overturned on appeal.

 In 1941, McClure was indicted for conspiracy to gain a $250,000 profit from the sale of the Chester Water Works to a private buyer.
-McClure and four Chester City Council members were acquitted but ordered by the court to return the money to the city of Chester.
+McClure and four Chester City Council members were acquitted but also ordered by the court to return the money to the city of Chester.

 With the exception of 1904–1905, the Republican political machine controlled Chester politics for over a century.
-The first non-machine mayor was elected in 1992: Barbara Bohannan-Sheppard; however, in 1995, she lost her re-election bid and was replaced by Republican Dr. Aaron Wilson, Jr.
+The first non-machine mayor was elected in 1992: Barbara Bohannan-Sheppard; however, in 1995, she lost her re-election bid and was replaced by Republican Aaron Wilson, Jr.

 In the 1990s, the Pennsylvania Crime Commission reported that Chester's government had been dominated by "a triad of criminals, corrupt politicians and rogue law-enforcement officers" since the 1960s.
 John H. Nacrelli, the mayor of Chester from 1968 to 1979, was convicted of racketeering and income tax evasion for accepting $22,000 in bribes from an illegal gambling operation with ties to organized crime and served two years in prison.